anoma/namada/documentation/specs/src/economics/public-goods-funding.md

 }
 ```

-In turn the proposal vote will include the a structure like:
+In turn, the proposal vote will include the structure:

 ```rust
 HashSet<(address: Address, spending_cap: u64)>